Keyboard shortcuts

 • MPSC handlers (handlers/mpsc/): process HTTP API commands, publish gossip, respond to client

-• leave_group -- admin prevention check, publishes MembershipOp(Remove, self) via gossip, then queues DbOp::DeleteInboxEntry so the chat disappears from /conversations
+• leave_group -- owner prevention check (admins and participants may leave; the owner must transfer ownership first), publishes MembershipOp(Remove, self) via gossip, then queues DbOp::DeleteInboxEntry so the chat disappears from /conversations

 • put_message -- publishes PutMessage gossip + queues DbOp::PutMessage; inbox upsert handled by process_db_op; is_member gate rejects non-members for Group/Channel chats